poseidon-framework/aadr2poseidon/AADR62.0_to_Poseidon2.7.1_1240K/README.md

 - Some entries to the `Libraries` column (rows: 1765, 4373, 4374, 4375, 4376, 4377, 4378, 4379, 4380, 4381, 4382, 4383, 4384, 4385, 4386, 4387, 4388, 4389, 4390, 4391, 4392, 4393, 4394, 4395, 4396, 4397, 4398, 4399, 4400, 4401, 4402, 4403, 4404, 4405, 4406, 4407, 4408, 4680, 9592, 9593, 10304) are not delimited by `,`, but by `;`.
 We changed the entries before parsing.
 - The following paper keys are missing or not linked to entries with DOIs on the AADR website: `LazaridisNature2016`, `LiScience2008`, `JakobssonNature2008`, `BraceDiekmannNatureEcologyEvolution2019`, `HaakLazaridis2015`, `UllingerNearEasternArchaeology2022`, `AntonioGaoMootsScience2019`, `KanzawaKiriyamaJHG2016`, `JonesCurrentBiology2017`, `ColonMolecularBiologyandEvolution2020`, `OrlandoScience2014`, `GreenScience2010`, `LindoFigueiroPNASNexus2022`.
 We added the DOIs manually, as they are necessary for downloading the BibTeX entries automatically.

+While reading we applied the following changes:

+- We preemptively replaced all double quotes (if there are any) with single quotes to avoid reading issues.
+- The values `".."`, `""`, `"n/a"`, `"na"` were all treated as `NA`.